- Anime and Manga

 - After attempting to get back together with the woman who rejected him for a Swiffer Wet-Jet (buying flowers, dedicating radio songs to her), the broom finally found a new girlfriend - the rake.

-- Even better, he gets it in full view of a little girl in a blue dress and carrying a football (hint hint).
+- Even better, he gets it in full view of a little girl in a blue dress and carrying a football (possibly Lucy van Pelt).

 - In Those Lacking Spines, Vexen has been suffering from post-traumatic stress disorder after his encounter with the Lazy Town Cake Song among other things.
 He spends most of Chapter 10 relaxing in a lounge while Lexaeus and Xaldin are fighting Bishounen Gutless.

-- In the Space Quest Incinerations fan game, General Bruce Havok, one of the most badass guys in the galaxy, says to Roger Wilco, savior of the galaxy yet perpetual Chew Toy Extraordinaire, that he's knows of Roger's heroism and is a big fan.
+- In the Space Quest Incinerations fan game, General Bruce Havok, one of the most badass guys in the galaxy, says to Roger Wilco, savior of the galaxy yet perpetual Chew Toy Extraordinaire, that he knows of Roger's heroism and is a big fan.
 While he did treat Roger like crap earlier, it's largely because it's been many years since Roger's exploits have occurred and thus Bruce didn't realize he was dealing with that Roger Wilco, and Roger is something of a Jerk Ass when he's not saving the galaxy.

 - In the Bleach story A Black Heart Ichigo lets Kon takeover his body to get laid while Ichigo takes care of some business.